 - These changes required the Office of Research Compliance and Integrity (ORCI) to update the IRB application forms.
 Forms have been updated in IRBManager.
 If you started to complete the previous version of the submission form before that date, you may continue to use and submit it after January 21, 2019; researchers will NOT be required to transfer all of the application information to the new version of the form.

 - Continuing Review - Is no longer required for some studies which involve minimal risk.
 This includes studies in which the only remaining activity is the analysis of identifiable data/biospecimens or follow-up activities for clinical data.

 - Exemptions - There are new categories and clarification of existing categories.
-“Limited HRRC- Review” is required for some categories.
-This review is similar to the expedited review process.
-Other exemptions may qualify for “self-determination”.
+“Limited IRB Review” is required for some categories; this review is a simplified version of the expedited review process.

 - Informed Consent - There is a new section: “Key Elements”.
 Rearrangement of the content in the informed consent is designed to help subjects determine whether or not they wish to participate.

 - Single IRB-of-Record (sIRB) - IRB oversight for most federally-funded collaborative research projects located in the U.S. will be required to use a single IRB (academic, commercial, or hospital-based) starting January 20, 2020.

 Click on the hyperlinks above for further details.

 Expect to see the following for new studies on or after January 21, 2019: